 - There is always a box on hand for the donation of books which the Friends of the Jefferson-Madison Regional Library uses for the “Books Behind Bars” program.
 This program provides reading materials for those who are incarcerated across the Commonwealth of Virginia.

 - During the latter part of the year, the congregation collects stamps, greeting cards and stationery as well as toiletry kits for those incarcerated at Fluvanna Women’s Correctional Center as part of an area-wide faith community effort called the Inmate Christmas Gift Program.
-We typically reach, or exceed, our goal of collecting 200 toiletry kits as well as many boxes of writing supplies for the women.
-We usually find that some of our renters and friends of members of the congregation join us in supporting the women by bringing their contributions to the church too.
+We typically reach, or exceed, our goal of 200 toiletry kits and contribute many boxes of writing supplies for the women as well.
+Often some of our renters and friends of church members join us in supporting the women by bringing their contributions to the church too.

-- Since 2011 Sojourners has collected “Boxtops for Education” and these are donated to Clark Elementary School located a few blocks from the church.
+- Since 2011 Sojourners has collected “Boxtops for Education” and these are donated to Clark Elementary School which is located a few blocks from the church.

 - The church provides space for Virginia Organizing to keep a box for the collection of cell phones, printer cartridges and accessories which are later recycled — it’s one of V.O.’s fundraising initiatives.

 Over time our connections to the Habitat for Humanity of Greater Charlottesville have expanded.
 Our involvement includes having a church family who has personally benefited from the program, a church member who works for the agency and fielding volunteer work crews twice a year to help with the building of one of the many local Habitat projects.